Frequently Asked Questions

 Why would I need an extra pair of tips for the LCR-Reader?

 The LCR-Reader’s tips are gold plated which can wear out over time.
-The quality of the surface being touched will affet the lifespan, but they usually last about 2-3 years with moderate usage.
-Worn out tips may affect readings.
+The quality of the surface being touched will effect the lifespan, but they usually last about 2-3 years with moderate usage.
+Worn out tips may effect readings.

 I've replaced the tips on my LCR-Reader but now the device shows a measurement and won't turn off.
 Why?